External Scholarships – OGS/SSHRC

 DOCTORAL SSHRC – Joseph-Armand Bombardier Canada Graduate Scholarship

 To support outstanding students who are pursuing advanced research training at the doctoral level in the social sciences or humanities.
 Must be a Canadian citizen or permanent resident, graduating with an A- average.
-Value in 2014-2015 is $20,000 for one year.
+Value in 2015-2016 is $20,000 for one year.
 Applications are available via the SSHRC research portal at SSHRC website.
 Click on “Funding/Talent Program/Funding Opportunities.”
 For details about how to prepare a SSHRC application, go to “Funding/How to Apply/Resource Centre.”
-Students who are attending institutions other than the University of Toronto or who are not currently registered at the University of Toronto must apply directly to the SSHRC website by November 6, 2014.
+Students who are attending institutions other than the University of Toronto or who are not currently registered at the University of Toronto must apply directly to the SSHRC website by November 6, 2015.
+Students currently registered in the Ph.D.
+Degree Program in Women and Gender Studies should consult with the WGSI Program Office regarding the departmental SSHRC application submission deadline.